bennidi/kermit/README.md

 # Documentation

-The code ships with a lot of documentation and it is highly recommended to have a look at the sources as well as the generated [API docs](https://open-medicine-initiative.github.io/kermit/main.index.html).
+The code ships with a lot of documentation and it is highly recommended to have a look at the sources as well as the [API docs](https://open-medicine-initiative.github.io/kermit/main.index.html).

 # Contribute

 Because Kermit is currently in beta testing the most important contribution is feedback on functionality/bugs.
 Please provide log excerpts when submitting bug reports.
 Another welcome contribution are more extensions.
-Create a gist of your extension code and link it in the wiki page for [Extensions](https://github.com/open-medicine-initiative/kermit/wiki/Extensions) Spread the word and invite more developers to use Kermit for freeing data.
+Create a gist of your extension code and link it in the wiki page for [Extensions](https://github.com/open-medicine-initiative/kermit/wiki/Extensions) or create a PR.
+Spread the word and invite more developers to use Kermit for freeing data.

-# Ethnographic chit-chat on web scraping
+# Ethnographical excourse on web scraping sloths
 Kermit is not only a convenient web scraper, no, Kermit is also a sloth - and one remarkable sloth indeed!
 In fact, before Kermit it was not known that sloths actually do have a passion for working with data.
-They appear as desinterested and unexciting about any form of technology as one could possibly imagine.
+They appear as uninterested and unexciting about any form of technology as one could possibly imagine.
 Only more careful studies have revealed that many of them have a second life as programmers, data analysts, number crunchers or, as Kermit, data collectors.